Lightning-AI/pytorch-lightning/docs/LightningModule/RequiredTrainerInterface.md

 If you don't need a validation dataset and a validation_step, you don't need to implement this method.

 Called by lightning during validation loop.
 Make sure to use the @pl.data_loader decorator, this ensures not calling this function until the data are needed.
+If you want to change the data during every epoch DON'T use the data_loader decorator.

 ##### Return
 PyTorch DataLoader or list of PyTorch Dataloaders.